oracc/oracc-rest/README.md

 Apache may need to be restarted following any config modifications.
 You can restart Apache with the following: `sudo service apache2 restart` .

-There are other methods to achieve the same result as above.
-However, we have set it up this way so as not to conflict with the Apache configs previously set up by Steve Tinney.

 ---

 ## Installing and configuring Elasticsearch

 Now that the API is up and running in either development or production mode, you can install Elasticsearch so that you can hit the `/search` API endpoints to return the Oracc data.

-To set up Elasticsearch, the following software needs to be installed on within your current development or production environment.
+To set up Elasticsearch, the following software needs to be installed on your current development or production environment.

 ### Installing jq